reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

  - does not require knowledge of anything more than Markdown, YAML, and GitHub Workflows
  - render equations
  - be independent from a hub

+In addition, for hubs with quantile step-ahead predictions, it will have two pages to:

+ - display an up-to-date predtimechart visualization with data from a specified hub
+ - display an evaluation report of model outcomes from the same specified hub

 ### What are possible solutions?